Open Milligan College Library in another browser window to work through this tutorial side by side.

 From the Milligan College Library homepage, hover over RESOURCES in the black horizontal bar towards the top of the page or you may need to pop out the choices by clicking the white lines in the black bar.
 A drop down menu will appear.
-Click on Films on Demand towards the middle of the list.
+Click on Other Specialized Resources.
+Click on Films on Demand.

 If you are off-campus, you will be asked to log in.
 Use your Milligan Network ID and password.
 The same one you use for Canvas.

 You simply type your search topic into the search box.
 The default search is By Segment.
 There are two other options: By Title and By Transcript.